-Anytime anyone makes a big change, if you try to overhaul everything at once you’re going to get fed up quickly and throw in the towel way too early before you even gave it a real chance because… hello, overwhelming!
+Anytime you make a big change, if you try to overhaul everything at once you’re going to get fed up quickly and throw in the towel way too early before you even gave it a real chance because… hello, overwhelming!

-It’s incredibly easy to get caught up in the comparison trap, particularly with healthy lifestyles.
+It’s incredibly easy to get caught up in the comparison trap, especially with the presence of social media.

 “Don’t compare your beginning to someone else’s middle, or your middle to someone else’s end.
 Don’t compare the start of your second quarter of life to someone else’s third quarter.”